Workflow actions

 This section enables you to determine the configuration details of your Workflow action.
 Select a Workflow for your action and choose a particular Transition on which you want the action to be available.

-Introduce a custom transition name to be visible on the Customer Portal as Displayed title.
-What’s more, you can insert an additional Description clarifying your Workflow action.
+Introduce a custom transition name (up to 30 characters) visible to users on the Customer Portal and in Jira as a Displayed title.

 To decide when user(s) can edit requests, use JQL to write queries.